yash1200/Petals/README.md

 Petals will show you every possible detail about a restaurant like menu, name of owner, phone number, email (if available) and other details just by scanning a QR-code at the restaurant.

+This currently works on Android, IOS and Linux (only Petal App).

 ## To run the project

 1. Start Mongodb